 4. Something for your hands.
 Mittens or gloves are both good and if you can get the texting gloves, even better!
 (I recently up-cycled an old wool sweater into a pair of mitts and I’m so excited to make use of them this winter).

 5. A scarf.
 I’ve picked up a few scarves in the last 28 years but my favourite is a long wool scarf that I can wrap around my neck a few times to really bundle up (see below).
-Blanket scarves like this one are also great because you can keep them on your shoulders if you head inside for a hot beverage somewhere.
+Blanket scarves are also great because you can keep them on your shoulders if you head inside for a hot beverage somewhere.
 I love this big one from Aritzia.

 Activity-dependent Items for Comfort